Skip to main content

 • Lower back pain

-• Numbness and/or weakness and/or pain in the legs
+• Numbness and/or weakness and/or pain in one or both legs

-• Loss of sensation in the buttock and pelvic region
+• Loss of sensation in the perineal area (the buttocks and forward into the genital area)

 • Bowel or bladder dysfunction